liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 ---

-As mentioned, there was a second way, in fact a better way, for what we are trying to do in our example.
 One final thing you should know about render parameters is that the portal remembers them for all later executions of the portlet until the portlet is invoked with *different* parameters.
 That is, if a user clicks a link in our portlet and a render parameter is set, and then the user continues browsing through other portlets in the page, each time the page is reloaded, the portal will render our portlet using the render parameters that we initially set.
 If we used render parameters in our example, then the success message will be shown not only right after saving, but also every time the portlet is rendered until the portlet is invoked again *without* that render parameter.

 The second way of passing information from the action phase to the render phase is not unique to portlets, so it might be familiar to you -- using the session.
-By using the session, your code can set an attribute in the `actionRequest` that is then read from the JSP.
-In our case, the JSP would also immediately remove the attribute from the session so that the message is only shown once.
+Your code can set an attribute in the `actionRequest` that is then read from the JSP.
+In our case, the JSP would also immediately remove the attribute from the session so the message is only shown once.
 Liferay provides a helper class and taglib to do this operation easily.
 In the `processAction` method, you need to use the `SessionMessages` class:

     package com.liferay.samples;